skypes/Newton-method-MDS/README.md

 9	#FF0000<br/>
 10	#FF0000<br/>

-Save above color map as a file (named color.map), and issues following command to generate MDS figure:
+Save above color map as a file (named color.map), and issues following command to generate MDS figure:<br/>
 #java -jar mds.jar matrix=path_to_matrix_file/simple_matrix.csv color=path_to_color_map/color.map dist=path_to_dist

 **Example for generating MDS by using multiple alignment results (Clustal Omega)** Before generating MDS figure, a multiple sequence alignment file must be prepared.
-We can issue following command to generating MDS figure (the multiple sequence alignment file named msa.ma):
+We can issue following command to generating MDS figure (the multiple sequence alignment file named msa.ma):<br/>
 #java -jar mds.jar mode=multiAlignment msa=path_to_msa_file/msa.ma matrix=path_to_matrix_file\simple_matrix.csv dist=path_to_dist

-You just need to give a color map file to get a MDS graphic with colored data points, the command show as following:
+You just need to give a color map file to get a MDS graphic with colored data points, the command show as following:<br/>
 #java -jar mds.jar mode=multiAlignment msa=path_to_msa_file/msa.ma matrix=path_to_matrix_file\simple_matrix.csv color=path_to_color_map\color.map dist=path_to_dist

 **Example for generating MDS by using SNP distance matrix from lyve-set** Before generating MDS graphic, a SNP distance matrix file must be prepared, the file name often should be out.pairwiseMatrix.tsv.
-We can issue following command to generating MDS plot:
+We can issue following command to generating MDS plot:<br/>
 #java -jar mds.jar mode=lyve-set pairwiseMatrix=path_to_SNP_file/out.pairwiseMatrix.tsv dist=path_to_dist

 **Example for generating MDS by using multiple alignment result from Parsnp** Before plotting MDS figure, a Parsnp multiple alignment file must be prepared (the file named parsnp.xmfa).
-We can issue following command to plot MDS figure:
+We can issue following command to plot MDS figure: <br/>
 #java -jar mds.jar mode=parsnp xmfa=path_to_parsnp_file/parsnp.xmfa dist=path_to_dist

 **Affinity Propagation**
 All of MDS coordinate file, file extension with coods, can be cluster by affinity propagation.
-We can issue following command to plot MDS figure, which clustered by affinity propagation:
+We can issue following command to plot MDS figure, which clustered by affinity propagation:<br/>
 #java -cp mds.jar utils.AffinityPropagation -label coods=path_to_coods dist=path_to_dist